redpanda-data/connect/website/docs/components/outputs/cassandra.md

 Query arguments are set using [interpolation functions](/docs/configuration/interpolation#bloblang-queries) in the `args` field.

+When populating timestamp columns the value must either be a string in ISO 8601 format (2006-01-02T15:04:05Z07:00), or an integer representing unix time in seconds.

 ## Performance

 This output benefits from sending multiple messages in flight in parallel for